Bowero/owmw/README.md

 city := owmw.city_by_id(2747891)
 ```

-A least with the IDs can be found on [the website of Open Weather Map](http://bulk.openweathermap.org/sample/).
+A list with the IDs can be found on [the website of Open Weather Map](http://bulk.openweathermap.org/sample/).

 After selecting a city, you can gather data from it.